 - Cover and close the jar.
 Leave it at room temperature to ferment for about 7 days.
 Remember that if you are not using a special fermentation lid you will have to "burp" the jar once a day.
 This means that you have to twist the lid, wait a couple of seconds and twist it back (don't lift it).

-During the fermentation process, you will notice bubbles rising to the top and form forms at the top of the jar and some of the brine might spill out.
+During the fermentation process, you will notice bubbles rising to the top of the jar and some of the brine might spill out.
 The brine will also become foggy.
 This is normal.

 - When the fermentation process is done the brine will clear again.
 You can then store your jar in cold storage (in the fridge or root cellar).
 Make sure to use a clean fork every time that you take turnips out of the jar.
 Also, make sure that the turnips stay under the brine while they are in storage.